samueldsingh/data-engineering/sql/2-basic-operations.md

 In summary, the `DESC <TABLE_NAME>;` command is used to describe the structure of a specific table, and the `USE <schema_name>;` command is used to switch to a particular database before executing queries on its tables.

 ### 2. ALTER

-*-- ALTER USED TO ADD/MODIFY/DROP INDEXES/CONSTARINTS.*
+- In SQL, the `ALTER` command is used to modify the structure of an existing database object, such as a table, view, or database itself.

-In SQL, the `ALTER` command is used to modify the structure of an existing database object, such as a table, view, or database itself.
-It allows you to add, modify, or delete columns, change data types, rename objects, and perform various other changes to adapt the database schema to evolving requirements.
+- It allows you to add, modify, or delete columns, change data types, rename objects, and perform various other changes to adapt the database schema to evolving requirements.

 The `ALTER` command is versatile and provides several subcommands that are specific to the type of object being altered.
 The main subcommands used with `ALTER` are: